 T. Herbert (2012) Music in Words, ABRSM Publishing.
 This book, the set book for the module, is in two parts.
 The first contains advice about how to research music, how to store research data and other basic advice on how to write about music.
 The second part is a reference manual for writing about music.
 It will be helpful at this preparatory stage to read the section that introduces scholarly conventions, and the sections that encourage you to think about setting up a personal research bibliography and database.
 It is available as an ebook and a physical copy - make sure you get the ABRSM version which is outlined below, and which is aimed at UK readers (rather the OUP version, which is aimed at the US).

 You might also like to look at the following sites in preparation for your work, bearing in mind that you will be given guidance in how to use these resources during your studies:

 Harvard College Library - a rich and extensive basis for beginning electronic research on a wide variety of topics in music

 The Proms Archive - the history of the Proms, searchable by composer and works, year or artist.

-Another useful resource is the MHRA Style Book which deals with referencing systems.
+Another useful resource is the MHRA Style Guide. which deals with referencing systems.